Trump says US strike targeting Venezuelan gang will cause cartels to think twice

 —

-AP writer Regina Garcia Cano in Mexico City and Joshua Goodman in Miami contributed reporting.
+Lee reported from Mexico City.
+AP writer Regina Garcia Cano and Megan Janetsky in Mexico City and Joshua Goodman in Miami contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.